samjvsutcliffe/pycbg/README.md

 Install PyCBG
 =============

-`pycbg` can be installed using pip which will also install its depedencies.
-Type the following command from the root of pycbg (the directory where this present file is):
+`pycbg` can be installed using `pip` (the latter being itself installed on Debian-based systems with `sudo apt install python3-pip`) which will also install its depedencies.
+Type the following command from the root of `pycbg` (the directory where this present file is):

 ```
 python3 -m pip install pycbg